Wildlander-mod/Support/Docs/EnemyAnimals.md

 | Diseased |  |
 |Can Knockdown Player| |

-###Mudcrabs
+### Mudcrabs

-Mudcrabs are slow and have a small attack range. you that too your advantage. dont underestimate the large ones, they pack quite a punch.
+Mudcrabs are slow and have a small attack range. use that too your advantage. dont underestimate the large ones, they pack quite a punch.

 **Mudcrab Small**